 - intercourse pain

-It might be embarrassing and uncomfortable to discuss such personal details, but doctors are used to having these types of conversations.
-It is important for people to seek help so that they can get their symptoms under control.
+It might feel embarrassing and uncomfortable to discuss such personal details, but doctors are used to having these types of conversations.
+Seeking help is the first step toward managing symptoms.

 Topical estrogen cream

 One option is topical estrogen therapy, a medication in the form of a cream or ointment that a person can apply directly to the vaginal area to relieve symptoms.

 A person using a topical cream will absorb less estrogen compared with taking estrogen as a pill.
 As a result, the risk of adverse effects is relatively low.

 - Vaginal ring (Estring).
 The person inserts a flexible ring into the vagina where it continually releases low amounts of estrogen into the tissues.
 The person should replace the ring every 90 days.